 Some airlines are even known for opening up premium or first-class tickets for rewards customers within a few days of the flight if there are still seats remaining.

 If you’re able to snag a last-minute reward flight, do keep in mind that some airlines charge a fee, also known as the close-in award ticketing fee, if you’re booking less than 21 days before the departure date.
-The fee usually ranges from $75 to $100, but many airlines reduce the fee or waive it altogether for their Elite Status members, or members holding a premium affiliated credit card.
+The fee usually ranges from $75 to $100, but many airlines reduce the fee or waive it all together for their Elite Status members, or members holding a premium affiliated credit card.
 If you’re looking for an airline with no extra fee on last-minute awards bookings, try Alaska Airlines, British Airways, Delta, JetBlue or Southwest.

 Sometimes it’s just not possible to find availability for a reward flight and you’ll need to pay for your ticket the old-fashioned way.
 In that case, consider converting points or miles to cash to pay for part, or even all, of your out-of-pocket ticket cost.
 A travel rewards credit card that isn’t affiliated with a particular airline or hotel allows you to apply your points to any travel purchase you make.